Pattern statistics in faro words and permutations: Patterns in faro words

 \begin{cor} For $p\in\{11,12,21\}$, the bivariate generating functions $H_p(x,y)$ whose coefficient at $x^ny^k$ is the number of $k$-ary faro words of length $n$ avoiding the pattern $p$ are:

 \end{cor}

 \begin{proof} Note that $H_p(x,y)=F_p(x,y,0)$, where $F_p(x,y,z)$ is as in Theorem \ref{farogenfunc}. \end{proof}

-Now we discuss the two special cases of $k=2$ and $k=n$.
+Now we discuss the two special cases of $k=2$ and $k=n$, which correspond respectively to binary words and $n$-ary words of length $n$ (see Table~\ref{tabpop0} for numerical values).

-Case $k=2$: the popularity of the pattern $11$ in $\s_{n,2}$ generates a shift of the sequence~\oeis{A212964} in~\cite{Slo}, which also counts the number of 3-element subsets $A$ of $\{1,\ldots, n+1\}$ such that all the sums $a_1+a_2$ with $a_1\leq a_2$ and $a_1,a_2\in A$ are distinct.
+Case $k=2$: using Corollary~\ref{faropop}, we can easily prove that the popularity of the pattern $11$ in $\s_{n,2}$ generates a shift of the sequence~\oeis{A212964} in~\cite{Slo}, which also counts the number of 3-element subsets $A$ of $\{1,\ldots, n+1\}$ such that all the sums $a_1+a_2$ with $a_1\leq a_2$ and $a_1,a_2\in A$ are distinct.
 The popularity of $21$ generates a shift of the sequence~\oeis{A006918} where the general term is given by $\binom{n+3}{3}/4$ if $n$ is odd, and $n(n+2)(n+4)/24$ if $n$ is even.
 The other patterns do not provide known sequences in ~\cite{Slo}.

 Case $k=n$: the sequences of popularity of $p\in\{11,21,12\}$ are not listed in ~\cite{Slo}, and we have not succeeded in finding a closed form for the diagonal of $G_p(x,y)$.
 However, using the Maple package \emph{gfun}~\cite{gfun}, we conjecture that the popularity sequence for $11$ satisfies a recurrence equation $Q_1(n)u_n+Q_2(n)u_{n+1}+Q_3(n)u_{n+2}+Q_4(n)u_{n+3}=0$, where $Q_1,Q_2,Q_3,Q_4$ are some polynomial functions of degree at most $10$, which suggests that the generating function of the diagonal is D-finite when $p=11$.
 However, we have not succeeded in obtaining a closed form of the diagonal of $H_{11}(x,y)$.
 In contrast, a simple study of the residues (see \cite{sta} Section 6.3) of $H_{21}(x/y,y)$ at the pole $y_0=(1-\sqrt{1-4x})/2$ yields the generating function $(1-\sqrt{1-4x})/(2\sqrt{1-4x})$ of the diagonal of $H_{21}(x,y)$, and its general term is, therefore, $\binom{2n-1}{n}$ (see sequence \oeis{A001700}).
 A similar study for the pattern $12$ yields the diagonal $x(x^3-2x^2+x+1)/(1-x)^2$ (here, the pole is $y_0=x$), which generates the sequence $u_1=1$, $u_2=3$, $u_n=n$ for $n\geq 3$.